DougReeder/aframe-dust-component/README.md

 ---

 ### color
-CSS color of specks; default gray
+CSS color of particles; default gray

 ### num-points
-The number of points; default 64
+The number of particles; default 128

 ### dispersion
-How close the specks will stay to the user, in meters; default 100
+How close the particles will stay to the user, in meters; default 100

 ### point-size
-The size of points, in pixels; default 2
+The size of particles, in pixels; default 2